Skip to main content

 4. Deploy with terraform apply

-Configure cloud provider credentials:
+Configuring cloud provider credentials

 Configure AWS